Unidata/netcdf/NUG/guide.md

 software for reading and writing netCDF files, because this could lead to compatibility problems if the format is ever modified.

-\subsection select_format How to Select the Format
+\subsection nug_select_format How to Select the Format

 With four different base formats, care must be taken in creating data files to choose the correct base format.